Sahyun's Home Page

 IMG_8320.jpeg

-45. Past the Log Cabin is a stone marker, the Whitewater Observatory, Hyer Hall (a wing of Old Main) and the Whitewater Alumni Center (1981).
+45. Past the Log Cabin is a stone marker for the Chopp Arboretum (1975), the Whitewater Observatory, Hyer Hall (a wing of Old Main) and the Whitewater Alumni Center (1981).

 IMG_8322.jpeg